Astros vs. Blue Jays Player Props Betting Odds

-Sportsbooks have set player props for Bo Bichette, Yordan Alvarez and others when the Toronto Blue Jays host the Houston Astros at Rogers Centre on Monday at 7:07 PM ET.
+Player props are available for Bo Bichette and Yordan Alvarez, among others, when the Toronto Blue Jays host the Houston Astros at Rogers Centre on Tuesday at 7:07 PM ET.

 Bet on this matchup or its props with DraftKings!